 As someone who was born in New York City and left it for my young adult life, I’ve come across a wide variety of diverse regional accents and dialects.
 And maybe I’m biased because we’re arrogantly the Best City in the World, but no other place in the US has a vernacular as expansive, creative, and idiosyncratic as New York City.

-There are many different things that make a New Yorker, from our bagels to our pizza and delicious tap water, but the slang is the most quintessential element of the New Yorker.
+Many different things make a New Yorker, from our bagels to our pizza and delicious tap water, but our slang is one of the quintessential elements.
 Despite being born and raised in the Big Apple, I didn’t appreciate how special New York City slang was until I left for college in Indiana, where suddenly language became cut and dry, and the vibrant words that existed during my upbringing in Queens suddenly meant absolutely nothing to my Midwestern colleagues and peers.